Remember Dolly the sheep?

 On the other hand, why are we relying on Eve?
 There are supposedly twelve more Clonaid babies out there.
 Why can’t we test any of them?
 Where are they?
 Why have they never come forward?
 Several individuals have claimed to be Clonaid babies over the years, but their personal chronologies just don’t line up.

 It seems far more likely that Eve never existed in the first place.
-In the twenty years since the announcement of her birth there have been no human clones.
+In the twenty years since the announcement of her birth there have been no other human clones.
 Not a single one.

 Ethics aside, the technical challenges are just incredibly daunting.
 We’ve improved the success rate for cloning animals, but it’s still hovering around a dismal 15%.
 Primates prevent their own unique challenges.
 Scientists at the Oregon National Primate Research Center worked on the process for fifteen years and were only able to get one embryo to implant, which was subsequently miscarried.
 It wasn’t until recently that we got the first cloned primates, a pair of crab-eating macaques created in a Chinese lab in 2018.